CalcChief

 Should I pay off debt or invest?

-If debt interest rate > expected investment return, pay off debt first.
-High-rate credit card debt (18–25%) should almost always be prioritized over investing, except for employer 401k matching (that's an instant 50–100% return).
+If your debt's interest rate exceeds your expected investment return, pay off the debt first.
+Always capture employer 401k matching first (it's an instant 50–100% return).
+High-rate credit card debt (18–25%) should almost always be prioritized over investing in taxable accounts.